 The ongoing attacks on the port of Hodeidah are multiplying the horror and death in Yemen.

 After almost four years of war, the resulting displacement, hunger and disease have made Yemen the worst humanitarian crisis on earth.
-More than 22 million people – three quarters of the population – are in desperate need of assistance.
+More than 22 million people – three quarters of the population – are in desperate need of assistance and 14 million people are on the brink of famine.
+Families are facing the combined threats of conflict, cholera, and starvation.

 “We are horrified by the latest developments in Hodeidah,” said Johan Mooij, CARE International Country Director in Yemen.
 “There is currently only enough food in Yemen to sustain the population for two to three months, and it is the most vulnerable – especially women and children – who will be hit the hardest.”